UPDATED 4/4/19: My favorite “Black Radio” even with its few quirks.

 The RS-1 sets and the GRC-109/GRC-109A’s were all made by different companies; reportedly RDR, NEMS, Admiral Corporation and Oklahoma Aeronautics respectively.

-The GRC-109 appeared a little over 10 years after the RS-1 sets first entered service.
+The GRC-109 appeared about 15 years after the RS-1 sets first entered service.
 As a practical matter they were probably considered interchangeable (except for the burst keying capability) when available and as needed.

-Aside from identification labels and minor nechanical differences they are essentially the same in operation and appearance, especially the receivers and both power supplies.
-The main difference between the RS-1 and GRC-109 sets is the transmitter.
-It has different antenna and keying connector positions, labels and especially the addition of the panel connector and circuitry for the “burst” high speed keying transmission capability.
+It has the addition of the panel connector and internal circuitry for the “burst” high speed keying transmission capability.
+This capability required different antenna and keying connector position locations and labels.
 Subsequent Modification Work Orders caused the GRC-109 to further diverge from the RS-1 design with minor circuit modification.

 As seen in following photos, the T-748/GRC-109 included that TX panel connector for a GRA-71 300 WPM burst keyer so you could send your SITREP with a lower probability of detection before you QRT’d and boogied.